Topics Map > Campus Services > Multimedia

 Before the Meeting

-- Arrive well before your video conference starts to test the videoconferencing system.
+- Arrive well before your video conference starts to test the videoconferencing system or software.
 This gives time to troubleshoot potential issues.

 - Do an audio check before the virtual meeting begins to ensure that everyone can hear you.